jackallard17/REMIS/README.md

 # REMIS
 Source code for the Remarkably Efficient Mass Inoculation System (REMIS) by Fungaia, a peristaltic pump/injector system designed for large-scale mushroom cultivation via liquid culture.

+## Micropython Rewrite
+As of Jan 2025, this project is being migrated to micropython running on a raspberry pi pico board.
+More updates soon to come!

 ## Installation
 1. Clone this repo
 2. Install the dependencies